amanshenoy/stylegan/readme.md

 This code is exactly the same as the source code with the training configuration altered to suit the need of Style Generation in fashion, making it a simpler interface to train on a custom dataset.

-Apart from folders fakes, generated, snapshots and script generate_random_samples.py, which were additionally written for convenience.
+Folders fakes, generated, snapshots and script generate_random_samples.py are additional and were additionally written for  additional convenience.

 ## Training